Advanced Guide to Understanding Mac OS X Malware

 - Methods of getting code to persistently run on reboot and user log in, including kernel extensions, launch daemons, cron jobs, launched, and startup & login items

-- Specific OS X Malware examples and how they function, including Flashback, Crisis, Janicab, Yontoo, and rogue AV products
+- Specific Mac OS X Malware examples and how they function, including Flashback, Crisis, Janicab, Yontoo, and rogue AV products

 - KnockKnock – an open source utility that scans for dubious binaries, commands, kernel extensions, etc, which can help advanced users in detection and protection

-This is a technical document that outlines some very specific potential attack vectors and possible threat entrants to OS X, it’s truly aimed at advanced Mac users, IT workers, security researchers, systems administrators, and developers who want to better understand the risks posed to OS X, and learn ways to detect, protect, and guard against those risks.
+This is a technical document that outlines some very specific potential attack vectors and possible threat entrants to Mac OS X, it’s truly aimed at advanced Mac users, IT workers, security researchers, systems administrators, and developers who want to better understand the risks posed to Mac OS X, and learn ways to detect, protect, and guard against those risks.

 - Synack Presentation: OS X Malware Persistence (direct PDF doc link)